Varicose veins are not only a concern for middle aged women, around 25% of all adults will develop the condition.

 In order to treat varicose veins, you need to know what the causes are.
 The condition is most commonly a result of blood “pooling” in the veins due to ineffective valves in the blood vessels.
 Instead of ensuring that blood continues to be pumped around the body, the valves allow clotting to take place which can enlarge the vein, cause them to protrude from the surface of the skin and to have a deep purple or red coloration.

-Although, many people might assume that varicose veins are only a concern for middle aged women, around 25% of all adults will develop the condition.
-However, women are more susceptible to varicose veins due to the effects of hormones and, of course, pregnancy.
+Women are more susceptible to varicose veins due to the effects of hormones and, of course, pregnancy.
 During pregnancy there is increased blood flow and valves are far more likely to become overworked which can lead to the appearance of varicose veins.
 This is also the case if you are overweight and as you get older too.

 However, it is possible to minimize the risks of developing varicose veins.
 Wearing compression socks can be hugely beneficial for anyone who might be at risk of or already suffering from varicose veins and can be used as a preventative measure, a form of treatment or as an accompaniment to surgery or other alternative methods.